ryd3v/ryPub-Electron/README.md

 To build the application for your current platform, you can run:

 ```
-npm run dist
+npm run make
 ```

-This will create a distributable package in the `dist` directory.
+This will create a distributable packages in the `out/make` directory.

 ## Support